 The fish and seafood category generated more than $15 billion in total U.S. sales for 2011.
 Such activity represents a stagnation of growth due to a range of factors, not the least of which is a prolonged period of economic uncertainty that has consumers cutting back on higher price point items.

 The industry is further challenged by a focus on factors such as food safety and resource sustainability that consumers are encouraged to support but, in fact, know little about.
 Such a knowledge gap, combined with ever-present reminders of challenges to the category in the form of environmental disasters are likely causing consumers to be purchase-wary.

 With these points in mind, this report is focused on providing insights on the following topics to find out how some industry leaders continue to stay afloat and what needs to be done to keep others from sinking:

-- Given the continued recession, how did fish and seafood consumers balance their interest in eating better with the economic realities of having to closely watch their food budget?
+- Given continued economic uncertainty, how do fish and seafood consumers balance their interest in eating better with the economic realities of having to closely watch their food budget?

-- Does out-of-home fish and seafood consumption offer sales opportunities to branded fish and seafood manufacturers?
+- What sales opportunities do out-of-home consumption offer to branded fish and seafood manufacturers?

 - Which retail channels are better equipped to market fish and seafood products, and what are they doing to leverage their competitive advantage to attract fish and seafood shoppers?